ahmedfahad04/IIT-LAB/README.md

-# C-Lesson
+# IIT-LAB
-This repository will contain my learning tracks and material of C language
+Stuffs (basically codes) done in my undergraduate life can be found here!
+Feel free to dive into the ocean of codes :):)